Arrow season 7: Casting

 Main cast members Stephen Amell, David Ramsey, Emily Bett Rickards, Echo Kellum, Rick Gonzalez, Juliana Harkavy, and Katie Cassidy Rodgers return from previous seasons as Oliver Queen / Green Arrow, John Diggle / Spartan, Felicity Smoak / Overwatch, Curtis Holt / Mr. Terrific, Rene Ramirez / Wild Dog, Dinah Drake / Black Canary, and Laurel Lance / Black Siren, respectively.
 The seventh season is the first not to feature original cast members Willa Holland and Paul Blackthorne, who play Thea Queen / Speedy and Quentin Lance, respectively, as series regulars following both actors' departures during the previous season.
 They did, however, reprise their roles for the series' 150th episode.
 On April 9, 2018, it was announced that Colton Haynes would return as a series regular for the seventh season after previously starring in the second and third seasons and making guest appearances in the fourth and sixth seasons as Roy Harper / Arsenal.
 On October 11, Kirk Acevedo was promoted to series regular status after previously recurring in the sixth season as main antagonist, Ricardo Diaz / Dragon.
 Sea Shimooka was introduced as a series regular during the season, playing Oliver's half-sister Emiko Queen.
-Kellum exited the series during the season, with the episode "Star City Slayer" marking his final appearance as a series regular.
-Acevedo also exited the series during the season, with the episode "Brothers & Sisters" marking his final appearance as a regular.
+Kellum exited the series during the season, making his final appearance as a series regular in the episode "Star City Slayer".
+Acevedo also exited the series during the season, making his final appearance as a regular in the episode "Brothers & Sisters".
 On March 30, 2019, Rickards posted on Instagram that she would be leaving the series, making the seventh season her last as a member of the main cast.
 Series co-creator Greg Berlanti and Schwartz confirmed her departure later that day.

 On July 21 at the series' San Diego Comic-Con 2018 panel, it was announced that the Longbow Hunters had been cast with Holly Elissa as Red Dart, Miranda Edwards as Silencer, and Michael Jonsson as Kodiak.
 It was also revealed that Michael Jai White, Vinnie Jones, and Cody Runnels would additionally recur as Ben Turner, Danny Brickwell, and Derek Sampson from previous seasons.
 On September 21, Katherine McNamara was cast in a recurring role as Maya, though her character was later revealed to be Oliver and Felicity's future daughter, Mia Smoak / Blackstar.
-Jack Moore returned in the role of Oliver's son William Clayton, with Ben Lewis portraying the character in flashforwards.
+Jack Moore returned in the role of Oliver's son William Clayton and Ben Lewis portrayed the character in flashforwards.
 Joseph David-Jones also recurs as Connor Hawke, John's adoptive son, in flashforwards.
 David-Jones previously played an alternate future version of John's biological son John Diggle, Jr., who went by Connor Hawke / Green Arrow, in the Legends of Tomorrow's first season episode "Star City 2046".
 Aiden Stoxx portrays the character as a child in the present.
 In March 2019, Adrian Paul joined the series in a recurring role as Dante.